collinalexbell/HackMatrix/game-design.md

 ### What version will I launch
 - Portland
 ### Pitch
+- HackMatrix engine
+- City of Cybernetics replica of Portland
+- Multiplayer
 p.276: interest curves: 2134 (higher, more exciting)
 ## Interface
 Minimal currently.
 Probably needs a bit more of something.